Dr. Oluwaseun “Seun” A. Adetayo | Surgeon

 Dr. Adetayo graduated Summa Cum Laude with her Bachelors of Science with Honors in Computer Science (B. Sc (Hons.) and added minors in Biochemistry and Mathematics from Eastern Michigan University as her pre-medical degree.
 During her undergraduate education, she received various awards including the Outstanding International Students Award, Black Student’s Academic Achievement Award, the Honors Undergraduate Research Award, and the competitive Senior Achievement Award for Academic Excellence in Computer Science awarded to a single graduating senior that exemplified and achieved the highest academic excellence in Computer Science.

 Dr. Adetayo then completed her medical degree at the University of Chicago Pritzker School of Medicine.
 During this time, she received several honors and awards including The University of Chicago Ultman Family Scholars Award, Dr. William F. and Erma Borchers Scholars Award, the University of Chicago Pritzker Scholars Award, and the Harvard Medical School Visiting Program Scholar Award.
-In June 2016, she returned to the University to where she was honored with the highly prestigious 2016 Distinguished Alumni Award for Early Achievement by the University of Chicago.
+She returned to the University of Chicago where she was honored with the highly prestigious Distinguished Alumni Award for Early Achievement by the University of Chicago.

-Dr. Adetayo completed her Integrated Plastic Surgery Residency at Loma Linda University Medical Center where her passion for Pediatric Plastic Surgery evolved.
-During her time in residency, she received various honors as well as clinical recognition and written commendation from the Loma Linda University Children’s Hospital and Kaiser Permanente Hospitals.
+Dr. Adetayo completed her Integrated Plastic Surgery Residency at Loma Linda University Medical Center where her passion for Pediatric & Adult Plastic Surgery evolved.
+During her time in residency, she received various honors, clinical recognition, and written commendations from the Loma Linda University Children’s Hospital and Kaiser Permanente Hospitals.
 She was also the recipient of several awards including the Frank R. Rogers, MD MBA Academic Achievement Award, and was a two-time winner of the J.K.
 Hardesty MD Best Resident Paper Award amongst all the California Medical School presentations at the California Society of Plastic Surgeons Annual Meetings.

 Dr. Adetayo then went on to the University of Pittsburgh where she completed a Fellowship in Pediatric Plastic Surgery and Craniofacial Surgery.
 Here, she served in the role of Clinical Instructor where she continued in her passion of engaging medical students and residents in the areas of teaching, research, and education.
 She presented her work at several leading regional and national meetings including the International Society of Craniofacial Surgeons (ISCFS), American Society of Plastic Surgery (ASPS), Northeastern Society of Plastic Surgeons (NESPS), American Society of Maxillofacial Surgeons (ASMS), and the American Cleft Palate-Craniofacial Association (ACPA) annual meetings.